-A child being bullied MUST tell - a teacher WILL LISTEN and ACT.
+A child being bullied MUST tell - staff WILL LISTEN and ACT.
 Any parent/carer suspecting that their child is being bullied must contact school immediately so that action can be taken to STOP this.
 If the teacher is aware of bullying then they will take appropriate action immediately to ensure a prompt response.
-The Headteacher MUST be informed and the Senior Leadership Team is responsible to ensure work is done in school to prevent bullying.
+The Head Teacher must be informed and as a staff we will ensure work is done in school to prevent bullying.

-If any person (child, parent or staff) witnesses bullying in any form, they must speak to the Headteacher or a member of the Senior Management Team immediately.
+If any person (child, parent or staff) witnesses bullying in any form, they must speak to the Head Teacher or Deputy Head Teacher immediately.
 The School has the expectation that no person will be a bystander and allow bullying to happen without seeking help.

-The following steps will be taken if children bully or sexually/racially harass others:-
+The following steps will be taken if children bully or sexually/racially harass others: